Sweetiepie is an artist and a blogger. See more of her artwork by visiting the website listed on her profile page.

-Drawing my own shamrocks is creative, economical, and a fun activity for the entire family.
-Making your own is also much easier to make than you think.
+Drawing my own shamrocks is a creative, economical, and fun activity for the entire family.
+Making your own is also much easier than you think.
 Basically, all you have to draw is three heart-shaped leaves stuck to a stem.
 These are so easy to draw that once you make your own, it will become addicting!

 So, grab a pencil and come make some cute clovers for St. Patrick's Day!
 I made these decorations to tape to the windows, but these would also be cute on cards and in scrapbooks.